SC Workers’ Comp – Permanent and Partial Disability Claims

 How Can the Designation of Your Permanent Partial Disability Status Affect a Workers’ Compensation Claim?

-Determining the amount of money you can receive for benefits for a permanent and partial disability is a complicated process.
-When filing a claim, the type of injury you sustain and the severity of the injury can influence the percentage of the compensation you can receive.
-Typically, during the claim, the insurer may provide a rating based on a doctor's diagnosis about the injury you sustained and how it affects your ability to function.
+Determining the amount of money you can receive for permanent partial disability benefits is a complicated process.
+When filing a claim, the type of injury you sustain and the severity of the injury can influence the percentage of the compensation you receive.

 How Can You Prove You Have a Disability in a Workers’ Compensation Case?